Quantitative and stable limits of high-frequency statistics of L\'evy processes: a Stein's method approach: Proof of Theorem

 Condition $\bm{H}_{1}(\alpha)$ combined with the fact that $\bm{X}_{s}-\dot{\bm{X}}_{s}[i]$ is as in \eqref{eq:1new} allows us to apply Lemma \ref{eq:ineqoneminx}.
 It implies the required bound on $R_{1,2,n}$:

-{\rev and the logarithm can be removed if $\textbf{H}_3$ holds true.} {\rev Indeed, upon satisfying condition $\bm{H}_{3}$, it becomes possible to utilize the inequality derived in \eqref{eq:exponewedgex2}, as presented in Lemma \ref{eq:ineqoneminx}, in lieu of the one found in \eqref{eq:exponewedgex1wemma}.
+{\rev and the logarithm can be removed if $\textbf{H}_3$ holds true.} {\rev Indeed, upon satisfying condition $\bm{H}_{3}$, it becomes possible to utilize the inequality derived in \eqref{eq:exponewedgex2} {together with the relation $1\wedge |x|^2\leq |x|\wedge |x|^2$,} as presented in Lemma \ref{eq:ineqoneminx}, in lieu of the one found in \eqref{eq:exponewedgex1wemma}.
 This substitution yields the desired outcome without necessitating the logarithm. }

 For handling $R_{1,1,n}$ as in \eqref{eq:E1n1def}, we use \eqref{eq:VminusVdotTaylorone} to get

 Consequently, by \eqref{eq:E1n1def} and the arguments above we conclude that $R_{1,1,n},R_{1,2,n}$ (and so $R_{1,n}$) are bounded by $c n^{-1/2}(1 + \Indi{ \{ \alpha = 2 \} } \log(n))$ under the hypothesis $\bm{H}_{2}(\alpha)$ and without the logarithm if $\bm{H}_{3}$ holds true. \\ \\ {\rev As a result, $\sup_{\psi \in \mathcal{H}}|R_{1,n}|\leq Cr_n$ in all cases.}